telerik-boneyard/platform-deliveries-hybrid-dl/README.md

 * Caching
 * Authentication Persistence

-Similarly to all other Telerik hybrid apps, Telerik Deliveries runs on iOS, Android, and Windows Phone 8.
+Similarly to all other Telerik Platform hybrid apps, Telerik Deliveries runs on iOS, Android, and Windows Phone 8.

 # Screenshots